bossprank/wordsenseapi/.cline/lessons_learned_async_server_20250508.md

 # Lessons Learned: Async Server Setup (Flask + ASGI) - 2025-05-08

+> **NOTE (2025-05-10):** The project is being migrated from Flask to FastAPI.
+> Much of the specific Flask + `a2wsgi` + Uvicorn/Hypercorn setup described below
+> is superseded by the native ASGI capabilities of FastAPI.
+> The general problem of needing an ASGI server for async operations remains relevant,
+> but the implementation details will change with FastAPI.
+> See `.cline/lessons_learned_fastapi_migration_20250510.md` for the new direction.

 ## Context

 The application uses Flask with routes that need to perform asynchronous operations, specifically calling async libraries for Google Generative AI (LLM) and Google Cloud Firestore (database).
 The initial setup used Flask's default WSGI server (Werkzeug) or Gunicorn (also WSGI).